 The Foundation has the support of millions of Canadians across the country.
-With the help of our donors, partners, corporate sponsors, volunteers, and staff, the Foundation has raised substantial amounts for the cause.
+With the help of our donors, partners, corporate sponsors, volunteers, and staff, the Foundation has raised substantial funds for the cause.

 The majority of the money raised for a future without breast cancer comes from special events such as the Canadian Breast Cancer Foundation CIBC Run for the Cure.
-The Run for the Cure accounts for 59% of our revenues.
-The Foundation is also supported by corporate sponsorships, individual donations, cause related marketing and other special events.
+The CIBC Run for the Cure accounts for 59% of our revenues.
+The Foundation is also supported by corporate sponsorships, individual donations, cause-related marketing and other special events.

 To view our most recent audited financial statements, select the year below: